newchuyalong/libgdx-learning/Updating-LibGDX.md

 * **Command Line**: invoking any of the tasks will usually check for changes in dependency versions and redownload anything that changed.

 And that's it!
 No need to manually juggle JAR files, .so files or anything else.
 Just change a string in a file and update via your IDE or the command line.

+## Gradle Wrapper and Updating It
+Essentially, the gradle wrapper (./gradlew) is pretty standard for gradle projects.
+You don't have to use it and can use a system gradle installation.
+But basically, it's a very lightweight wrapper which will download the version of gradle you want into the project dir.
+This means that anyone can just clone your code, run ./gradlew and it will automatically download said version of gradle.
+No need for complex setup, etc.

+Though, gradle releases new versions quite steadily, so over the months/years, the version that is embedded (and stored in your repository), is old.
+A recommended way of making updating this trivial, is adding the following custom gradle task to your top-level build.gradle:

+`task createWrapper(type: Wrapper) {`
+    `gradleVersion = "2.9"`
+`}`

+Now, to update it you can simply enter the gradle version you'd like to create the wrapper for, and run the new gradle task (will show up in your IDE, if you hit refresh, or it automatically does).
+Then just click the 'createWrapper' task.
+You can also run it from the command line, './gradlew createWrapper'.
+Then add the appropriate new/updated files to your project's version control (yes, even the gradle jar file. it's small so shouldn't be an issue).
+This is all how it is typically done, to ease the process of people getting started on your project.

+## Gradle Versions Plugin And Updating Your Dependencies

+If you're used to Maven, you are probably familiar with this already.
+The Gradle versions plugin allows one to run 'gradle dependencyUpdates' and it will return a list of dependencies you are using that need updating, and what the newest version is (configurable).
+The output can either be text/stdout, json, xml...etc.

+For more info, see: https://github.com/ben-manes/gradle-versions-plugin